Netsug/nix-no-reposts/README.md

 - **Delete Threshold**: How long to remember seen posts (6 hours, 1 day, 2 days, 1 week, 2 weeks, or never)
 - **Hide Crossposts**: Toggle filtering of all crossposts
 - **Less Aggressive Pruning**: Enable to reduce false positives when filtering similar posts
-- **Incognito Mode Only**: When enabled, the extension will only work in incognito windows
 - **Debug Mode**: Enable to see detailed logging in the console

 ### Post Type Filtering